Overview

 Beach Fire Permits

 The Beach Fire Program is managed by the Martin County Parks and Recreation Department.
-Beach fire permits are ONLY available during non-turtle nesting season (November through February).
+Beach fire permits are only available during the non-turtle nesting season (November through February).
 Permits are issued in person through the Parks and Recreation Department, Monday through Friday, between 8 a.m. and 5 p.m., at:

 Martin County Parks and Recreation